fgimian/painter/README.md

 ### The Painter ###

+Start by importing your painter as follows:

 ``` python
 from painter import paint
 ```

 #### Generating Colored Text ####

-You may now use the paint instance for all your painting needs.
+You may now use the **paint** instance for all your painting needs.
 Simply chain any combination of a foreground color, a background color, style modifiers and color patterns.

 The following are available: